Skip to navigation menu Skip to content

 • Often only the back of a baby’s head has a flat spot.

-• Sometimes the forehead or face is also uneven.
+• Sometimes the forehead or face looks different from side to side.

-• Usually the flatness is more on 1 side than the other (asymmetric).
-This is because babies like to rest on one side more than the other.
+• Usually, the flatness is more on 1 side than the other (asymmetric).
+This is because babies like to rest on 1 side more than the other.

 • Sometimes the flatness only affects the middle of the back of the head (symmetric).
 That happens if a baby always lies without turning their head.